What are we campaigning for?

 For a start, the tunnel is too short and its infrastructure too vast and intrusive to protect the World Heritage Site.

-Where the A303 crosses the WHS is about 5.4 km across, whereas the Government proposes a short 3.3km tunnel past the stone monument only.
-Click on the map.
+Where the A303 crosses the WHS it is about 5.4 km across, whereas the Government proposes a short 3.3km tunnel past the stone monument only.
+Click on the map to enlarge.

 There’s a traffic problem across the World Heritage Site (WHS), especially at week ends and holiday time.
 But the Government’s road widening scheme is the wrong solution and belongs to a previous century.
 If the road scheme were to go ahead it would spectacularly fail the integrity of the WHS.
 SLIDES, MAPS, IMAGES & PLANS